 Students who have served or are currently serving in the military are eligible for priority registration beginning Summer/Fall 2018.
 Proof of service needs to be provided to the Registrar's Office and may include (but is not limited) to a DD-214 for veterans and for active duty personnel current orders or other documents showing active duty status.

-For more information, please visit the Veterans Services (https:// www.mines.edu/veterans/) web page.
+For more information, please visit the Veterans Services web page.

 Military Credit Policy